-

 Are there any limitation periods for commencing disputes in your jurisdiction?

 Yes: the Limitation Act 2010 establishes a limitation period of six years for commencing money claims from the date of the act or omission on which the claim is based although there is a late knowledge exception permitting a plaintiff to sue within three years after the date on which the plaintiff had knowledge of the claim, subject to a 15 year long-stop.
 The Limitation Act 2010 also includes other specific limitations for other specific types of claim.
 The Building Act has a longstop limitation period of 10 years after the building work was undertaken.
 For construction work that is not covered by the Building Act, the 15 year longstop provision of the Limitation Act will apply.
 Claims for contribution may have a separate limitation period.
-Presently, notwithstanding the 10 year Building Act longstop, a party which carried out building work may be joined to a proceeding by a defendant and claimed against for contribution beyond the 10 years under a separate two year contribution limitation period (the issue was appealed to the Supreme Court in October 2023, with its judgment yet to be released).
+Presently, notwithstanding the 10 year Building Act longstop, a party which carried out building work may be joined to a proceeding by a defendant and claimed against for contribution beyond the 10 years under a separate two year contribution limitation period.

 -